 1. Introduction

-The Reverse Osmosis (RO) process is becoming of great interest in the field of surface water potabilization [1,2], in addition to the well-established brackish and seawater desalination applications [3,4].
-However, desalination processes result in the production of i) a highly concentrated solution, named brine, which is usually discharged, and ii) a mineral-less content permeate.

-RO plants for surface water desalination can achieve up to 90% recovery, producing brines that are much more concentrated than the original solution and enriched in microcontaminants or trace elements.
+Reverse Osmosis (RO) is gaining interest in the field of surface water potabilization [1,2] in addition to its well-established brackish and seawater desalination applications [3,4].
+However, desalination processes result in the production of i) mineral-less treated water, the permeate and ii) a concentrated solution, or brine, which is usually discharged.
+RO plants for surface water desalination can achieve up to 90% recovery, producing brines that are much more concentrated than the original solution and enriched in microcontaminants or trace elements present in the resource.
 This concentrated solution is often discharged into sewers or rivers [5], which requires special permits and can contaminate the surrounding environment.
-Other options are to further concentrate the salts for subsequent recovery using evaporation ponds or the disposal with deep-well injection [6].
-Conversely, the Zero Liquid Discharge (ZLD) strategy can be a promising option to both treat and valorize the remaining brine, thereby reducing environmental problems [7].
+Other options are to further concentrate the salts for subsequent recovery using evaporation ponds or disposal through deep-well injection [6].
+Conversely, a Zero Liquid Discharge (ZLD) strategy can be a promising option to both treat and valorize the remaining brine, thereby reducing environmental problems [7].